 September 7, 2016 - Takeda Initiated the Global Phase 3 Clinical Trial (TIDES) of the Dengue Vaccine Candidate (TAK-003).

 QDENGA TAK-003 Clinical Trials

-As of June 9, 2022, through four and a half years, TAK-003 demonstrated 84.1% vaccine efficacy (VE) (95% CI: 77.8, 88.6) against hospitalized dengue, with 85.9% VE (78.7, 90.7) in seropositive individuals and 79.3% VE (63.5, 88.2) in seronegative individuals.
+As of June 9, 2022, through four and a half years, TAK-003 demonstrated 84.1% vaccine efficacy (VE) (95% CI: 77.8, 88.6) against hospitalized Dengue, with 85.9% VE (78.7, 90.7) in seropositive individuals and 79.3% VE (63.5, 88.2) in seronegative individuals.
 TAK-003 also demonstrated an overall VE of 61.2% (95% CI: 56.0, 65.8) against virologically-confirmed dengue (VCD), with 64.2% VE (58.4, 69.2) in seropositive individuals and 53.5% VE (41.6, 62.9) in seronegative individuals.
 Observations of VE varied by serotype and remained consistent with previously reported results.
-TAK-003 was generally well tolerated, and no important safety risks were identified.
+TAK-003 was generally well tolerated, and critical safety risks were identified.
 No evidence of disease enhancement was observed over the 54-month follow-up exploratory analysis.